 Until the late 1200s much of the western seaboard of Scotland and the Western Isles had been under the distant control of Norway, despite the efforts of Alexander II and later of Alexander III to regain influence and power for the Scottish Crown.

-Alexander III's challenges to the rule of the Norse culminated with a large fleet of longships under King Håkon IV (see our Historical Timeline) from Norway and the Isle of Man sailing into the Firth of Clyde and making their headquarters at the northern end of Great Cumbrae Island, opposite Largs.
+Alexander III's challenges to the rule of the Norse culminated with a large fleet of longships under King Håkon IV (see our Historical Timeline) from Norway and the Isle of Man sailing into the Firth of Clyde and making their headquarters at the northern end of the island of Great Cumbrae, opposite Largs.

 Alexander III moved the modest Scottish army he had gathered in Ayr north up the coast towards Largs.
 Most of September 1263 was spent in negotiations between Alexander and Håkon: the latter growing ever more impatient, the former playing for time and hoping for the onset of bad weather.
 This duly arrived in the form of a fierce storm on the night of 30 September 1263 which sank some of Håkon's ships and drove a number of others ashore at Largs.